dotnet/csharpstandard/standard/delegates.md

 The `public`, `protected`, `internal`, and `private` modifiers control the accessibility of the delegate type.
 Depending on the context in which the delegate declaration occurs, some of these modifiers might not be permitted ([§8.5.2](basic-concepts.md#852-declared-accessibility)).

-The delegate's type name is *Identifier*.
+The delegate's type name is *identifier*.

 The optional *formal_parameter_list* specifies the parameters of the delegate, and *return_type* indicates the return type of the delegate.